-As UX/UI designer I work with the engineering and charity success teams on both the platform and directly with charities in building out their fundraising programs.
-With our streamlined campaign creation fundraisers can be set up quickly, and our donation flow has enabled over $100m in donations.
+I work with the engineering and charity success teams on both the product and directly with charities in building out their fundraising programs.

-Working collaboratively with the engineering team we design and build iteratively based on own internal analytics and feedback from core users and charities.
-Working with the CEO and CFO I build analytics dashboards for charities and internal use to inform future decisions.
+Working collaboratively with the engineering team we design and build iteratively based on own internal analytics and feedback from users.
+With the CEO and CFO I build data dashboards for both charities and internal use to inform future decisions.

 Fundraisers & Donors

 We try to move users through sign-up and donation processes as quickly as possible.
 We regularly iterate on these flows as we learn more about users and functionality is added.
 I collaborate with our engineers in producing these new flows to ensure all our technical and legal requirements are met.